Shrimping in Hood Canal

 Also if your boat has any holes on the deck to scuppers or into the bilge, you may want to fabricate a removable screen as these little critters have the uncanny ability to find a way to hide, which could get smelly in a week or two.

 Preparing Your Catch ; It will be obvious that you are not out here just for the fun of it, but for some of these tasty morsels.
 Once the catch is de-headed and to your intended place of enjoying them, they need to be prepared.
 Some simply dump the tail and shell unit into boiling water for just enough time to have the shell turn orange (usually not over a minute or so).
+NOTE - I said dump the shrimp into the boiling water, DO NOT put them in the water and bring it up to a boil as you will overcook them, making them tougher.

 To boil shrimp, in a deep pan, add some salt or other seasoning to your liking to the water, bring to a boil, add the shrimp.
 Cover the pan and reduce the heat, allowing the shrimp to simmer for between three and six minutes.
 Turn off the heat when the shrimp are floating in the water and the flesh is completely opaque.